ECIP 1111: Olympia EVM and Protocol Upgrades Source

 • Full transaction lifecycle (legacy and type-2)

-• Gas accounting for basefee and miner tip separation
+• Gas accounting for BASEFEE and miner tip separation

 • BASEFEE opcode execution under various block conditions

-• Fork ID and chain replay protection validation
+• Fork ID and replay protection validation

 Mainnet and testnet activation block heights SHALL be finalized through coordination between client developers, node operators, exchanges, miners, and infrastructure providers.
 Official release builds MUST include embedded fork activation logic.